brianary/scripts/README.md

 - **[Find-NewestFile.ps1](Find-NewestFile.ps1)**: Finds the most recent file.
 - **[Find-ProjectPackages.ps1](Find-ProjectPackages.ps1)**: Find modules used in projects.
 - **[Find-SqlDeprecatedLargeValueTypes.ps1](Find-SqlDeprecatedLargeValueTypes.ps1)**: Reports text, ntext, and image datatypes found in a given database.
+- :new: **[ForEach-Progress.ps1](ForEach-Progress.ps1)**: Performs an operation against each item in a collection of input objects, with a progress bar.
 - **[Format-ByteUnits.ps1](Format-ByteUnits.ps1)**: Converts bytes to largest possible units, to improve readability.
 - **[Format-Date.ps1](Format-Date.ps1)**: Returns a date/time as a named format.
 - **[Format-EscapedUrl.ps1](Format-EscapedUrl.ps1)**: Escape URLs more aggressively.